Akuli/odotdot/docs/builtins.md

 would be hashable.

 Methods:
-- `mapping::set key value;` adds a new key-value pair to the mapping or changes the value of a key that is already in the mapping.
+- `mapping.set key value;` adds a new key-value pair to the mapping or changes the value of a key that is already in the mapping.
-- `(mapping::get key)` returns the value of a key or throws an error if the key is not found.
+- `(mapping.get key)` returns the value of a key or throws an error if the key is not found.
-- `mapping::delete key;` deletes a key-value pair from the mapping.
+- `mapping.delete key;` deletes a key-value pair from the mapping.
 An error is thrown if the key is not found.
-- `(mapping::get_and_delete key)` is like `::delete`, but it returns the value of the deleted key.
+- `(mapping.get_and_delete key)` is like `.delete`, but it returns the value of the deleted key.

 Missing features:
-- There's no `mapping::get_size` method.
+- There's no `mapping.get_size` method.
 - There's no way to loop over all the items in the mapping.

 ### Block